Efficacy and safety of PARP inhibitors in the treatment of prostatic cancer: a systematic review and network meta-analysis

 The poly (adenosine diphosphate-ribose) polymerase (PARP) enzyme family plays an essential role in the maintenance of genomic stability, primarily executing DNA damage repair through homologous recombination repair (HRR) and base excision repair pathways (10).
 PARP inhibitors (PARPis) induce tumorous cell death via two principal mechanisms.
 First, by competitively binding to the active site of PARP against its natural substrate nicotinamide adenine dinucleotide (NAD)+, the inhibitors thwart the repair of single-strand breaks (SSBs).
 This obstruction transforms unrepaired SSBs into double-strand breaks (DSBs) as DNA replication proceeds, leading to the accumulation of lethal DSBs and subsequent cell death (11,12).
 Second, PARPis “trap” PARP1 and PARP2 at the sites of DNA damage.
 This trapping prevents PARP1 and PARP2 from dissociating from DNA, not only incapacitating DNA repair but also interfering with essential cellular processes, such as DNA replication and transcription (13).

-To date, the Food and Drug Administration (FDA) has approved four PARPis for the treatment of mCRPC patients with HRR mutations: olaparib, rucaparib, niraparib, and talazoparib (14-18).
+The Food and Drug Administration (FDA) has approved four PARPis for the treatment of mCRPC patients with BRCA mutations: olaparib, rucaparib, niraparib, and talazoparib, with talazoparib approved for patients with HRR mutations (14-18).
 In a notable advancement in the therapeutic landscape, the pivotal PROfound phase III study showed olaparib significantly enhanced radiographic progression-free survival (rPFS) and the objective response rate of mCRPC patients harboring HRR gene aberrations, compared with conventional treatments (19).
 Likewise, rucaparib demonstrated efficacy in the TRITON-2 phase II study, highlighting its considerable clinical benefits in treating mCRPC patients with BRCA mutations and prompting accelerated FDA endorsement (15).

 In relation to the efficacy of PARPis combined with ARPis in the treatment of mCRPC, questions concerning the benefits of this combination therapy have arisen, irrespective of BRCA mutation status, in light of the final OS results data from the PROpel, MAGNITUDE, and TALAPRO-2 trials (20-23).
 The combined treatment appears to be most beneficial for patients with BRCA mutations, beneficial to a lesser extent for those harboring HRR alterations, and showed no benefit for the HRR-negative mCRPC patients (24).